CBT & EMDR Therapy

 How We Can Help

 SMART Psychotherapy are able to offer you an appointment quickly and at a time that works around your commitments.
 We are committed, professional practitioners and continually update our knowledge and skills in order to ensure we deliver up-to-date evidence based psychological therapies to you.
 If you think CBT or EMDR would help you then we would welcome you getting in touch with us.
-At SMART Psychotherapy we do not require you to book in immediately for a 60 minute consultation, we can provide you with a free 20 minute consultation in order to get a better understanding of your current problems so that we can advise you of the most appropriate course of treatment.
+At SMART Psychotherapy we do not require you to book in immediately for a 60 minute consultation, we can provide you with a short telephone consultation in order to get a better understanding of your current problems so that we can advise you of the most appropriate course of treatment.
 Furthermore, the therapeutic relationship should be an essential component of any Psychotherapy, therefore we always advise either speaking with or meeting with a therapist prior to booking your first appointment as it is essential that you feel comfortable with your chosen clinician as the therapeutic relationship is at the heart of therapy.